Occupational Therapist Visa Sponsorship Jobs in Texas

 Which visa types are most common for occupational therapist roles in Texas?

-The H-1B is the most common visa for occupational therapists in Texas, as the role qualifies as a specialty occupation requiring a bachelor's degree or higher in occupational therapy.
+The H-1B visa is the most common visa for occupational therapists in Texas, as the role qualifies as a specialty occupation requiring a bachelor's degree or higher in occupational therapy.
 Some employers also sponsor EB-3 immigrant visas for permanent residency.
 Internationally educated OTs must obtain a license from the Texas State Board of Occupational Therapy Examiners and clear credentialing requirements before a visa petition can be filed.

 Which cities in Texas have the most occupational therapist sponsorship jobs?